thiagocruzrj/thiagocruzrj.github.io/_posts/2024-10-08-Demystifying-azure-virtual-networks.markdown

 ShowToc: true
 tags: [Azure, Networking, VNet, Terraform]
 ---
-Hi, fellow cloud enthusiasts, welcome to my first blog post! 👋 If you've ever wondered how to keep your Azure resources chatting privately without being "bothered" by the outside world, follow me in this article.
-Today, we're diving into the networking world of [Azure Virtual Networks (VNet)](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-networks-overview).
-Whether you're a seasoned DevOps engineer or just starting your cloud path, this guide will help you set up your secure and efficient VNet using Terraform.
+Hello everyone, welcome to my first blog post! 👋
+If you ever wondered how your Azure resources could keep chatty, privately, not being "disturbed" by the outside world, then follow me in this article.
+Today, we dive into the networking world of [Azure Virtual Networks (VNet)](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-networks-overview).
+This guide will take you through setting up your secure and efficient VNet using Terraform, irrespective of your experience in the DevOps world or if you're just starting your cloud path.

 ## What is Azure Virtual Network (VNet)?

-Imagine Azure Virtual Network as your private neighborhood in the vast city of Azure. 🏡 Just like how you have streets, houses, and maybe a coffee shop around the corner, VNet provides a secure and isolated environment where your Azure resources (like Virtual Machines, Databases, etc.) can communicate with each other and the outside worldᅳsafely and efficiently.
+Think of Azure Virtual Network as your own neighborhood in this big Azure city.
+Just like you have streets, houses, and maybe a coffee shop around the corner, VNet provides a secure and isolated environment where your Azure resources, like Virtual Machines, Databases, etc., are allowed to communicate with each other and the outside world in a safe and efficient manner.

 ## Why Should You Care?
-- First **security**, keeping your data safer than your most expensive Pokémon card.
+* First, **security** protects your data more vigilantly than the most prized Pokémon card.
-- Improve the **control** managing traffic flow like a traffic cop directing Azure resources.
+* Enhance **control**, directing the flow of traffic with ease, like a traffic policeman in your Azure resources.
-- Scale up or down **flexibility** without effort (or your network).
+* Scale up or down with **flexibility** without effort-or your network.

 ## Key Components of VNet
-Let's break down the essential parts of a VNet.
-Think of it as building your own cloud city, block by block.
+Now, let's dive into the key components involved with a VNet.
+Consider this as building and adding bricks to your cloud city.

 ### Subnets and IP Addressing
-[Subnets](https://learn.microsoft.com/en-us/azure/virtual-network/concepts-and-best-practices) are like different parts in your city.
-Each subnet can host various types of resources.
-For example, one subnet for web servers and another for databases, and [IP Addressing](https://learn.microsoft.com/en-us/azure/virtual-network/ip-services/private-ip-addresses) is how your resources find each otherᅳlike address numbers.
+Well, the concept of subnetting is to divide your city into different parts, just like in your hometown.
+And each of those subnets can host various kinds of resources.
+For example, one subnet for web servers, another subnet for databases.
+And [IP Addressing](https://learn.microsoft.com/en-us/azure/virtual-network/ip-services/private-ip-addresses) is how your resources find each otherᅳlike address numbers.

 ## What Are Overlapping Subnets?

-Imagine you're the security guy in a marriage, and the bride and groom accidentally invite two groups of friends to the same table with the same name tag.
-Awkward, right? 🥴 That's what overlapping subnets are like in your Azure VNet.
+It would be as if you were the security guy at a marriage, and the bride and groom inadvertently invited two groups of friends to the same table with the same name tag.
+That's basically what it feels like for your Azure VNET when you have overlapping subnets.

-In technical terms, overlapping subnets occur when two or more subnets within the same Virtual Network (VNet) share IP address ranges that intersect or duplicate.
-This overlap confuses Azure's networking components, leading to traffic routing problems.
+Overlapping of subnets, technically speaking, means that inside one single VNet, there exist two or more subnets with the IP address range being either duplicated or having commonalities.
+This duplication is leading to a result of deceiving the networking components of Azure as much that it perturbs in routing the traffic.

-### Example of Overlapping Subnets
+### Overlapping Subnets Example
-Here, Subnet B's address is <span class="highlight">10.0.1.0/24</span> and ranges ( from <span class="highlight">10.0.1.128</span> to <span class="highlight">10.0.1.255</span>), which overlaps with Subnet A's address <span class="highlight">10.0.1.128/25</span> and range ( from <span class="highlight">10.0.1.0</span> to <span class="highlight">10.0.1.255</span>).
+Here, the address of Subnet B is <span class="highlight">10.0.1.0/24</span> and its range is from <span class="highlight">10.0.1.128</span> to <span class="highlight">10.0.1.255</span>, overwriting the address of Subnet A, which is <span class="highlight">10.0.1.128/25</span>, and whose range is from <span class="highlight">10.0.1.0</span> to <span class="highlight">10.0.1.255</span>.

-## Why Should You Avoid Overlapping Subnets?
+## Why Should You Not Have Overlapping Subnets?

-1. Azure won't know which subnet to send traffic to, causing unpredictable behavior by this **confusion**.
-(If any of your subnets are overlapping after the <span class="highlight">Terraform apply</span> command an error will pop up)
+1. Azure won't know which subnet traffic should be sent to-unpredictable behavior caused by this **confusion**.
+If any of your subnets overlap, then after the <span class="highlight">Terraform apply</span> command, an error will pop up.
-2. Creating or updating resources may fail due to IP **conflicts**.
+2. IP **conflicts** can cause creation or updates of resources to fail.
-3. Misrouted traffic can expose sensitive data or allow unauthorized access, leading to **security** risks.
+3. Misrouting traffic may expose sensitive data or permit unauthorized access creating **security** risks.
-4. Your resources might not **communicate** as intended, leading to downtime.
+4. Resources may not **communicate** as expected and thereby lead to downtowns.

-In short, overlapping subnets are like having two different coffee shops with the same name in your city.
-Customers (or in this case, your data packets) get confused about where to go! ☕️☕️
+Explaining it in another way, overlapping subnets are basically like having two cafes with the same name in your city.
+Customers-or in this case, your data packets-get confused about which location to go to!

-## How to Prevent Overlapping Subnets
+## Overlapping Subnets Prevention

-1. Before creating subnets, map your VNet's address space, ensuring each subnet has a unique and non-overlapping range.
+1. Create an address space mapping for your VNet ahead of time before creating any subnets, with each subnet getting a unique, non-overlapping range for its address space.
-2. [Classless Inter-Domain Routing (CIDR)](https://docs.netgate.com/pfsense/en/latest/network/cidr.html) allows you to define IP address ranges and allocate distinct blocks for each subnet.
+2. [CIDR](https://docs.netgate.com/pfsense/en/latest/network/cidr.html) allows you to plan your IP address ranges and allocate different blocks to each subnet.
-3. Keep a documented detailed record of your VNet and subnet configurations, preventing accidental overlaps during expansions or modifications.
+3. Write down all your VNet and subnet configurations on paper in as much detail as possible, which may also avoid accidental overlaps during expansion or changes.
-4. Using Terraform can help enforce non-overlapping subnets using variables and modules that check for IP range conflicts.
+4. Terraform can manage non-overlapping subnets by using variables and modules that check for conflicts in the IP ranges.

 **Talk is cheap, let's go with a Terraform example:**
 <br>
-* If you don't have Terraform installed, please follow this [amazing documentation](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) provided by Hashicorp.
+*  If you don't already have Terraform installed, please follow [great documentation](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) provided by Hashicorp here.

 ``` js
 provider "azurerm" {